nigel25840/recipe_manager/README.md

 - App uses SharedPreferences as a local data store.
 ## With more time
 - Add RouteSettings file and use an app router to manage navigation routes.
 This would be most appropriate if the app grows in size and complexity.
-- Add Mockoon to replace mocks for widget testing.
-Allows for easy mocking of endpoint responses.
 - Add pull-to-refresh on recipes view
 - Make a default AppBar to be reused
 - Add functionality to select all ingredients for search
 - Add functionality to delete all in-stock ingredients
 - Add a more robust NoSQL persistence solution such as Hive
+- Create mocks of LocalRepository and ApiRepository instead of mocking AppFacade
+- Add Mockoon to replace mocks for widget testing.
+Allows for easy mocking of endpoint responses.